Simple Ways to Support Your LGBTQ Child

 A trusted family member or a friend may be able to offer your child the space to talk about their experiences or emotions.
 If this doesn’t feel appropriate, a specialist children’s therapist will give your child the opportunity to speak freely, without judgement, and in confidence.

-Some schools have a therapist or counsellor on site whom you could request a referral to.
+Some schools have a therapist or counselor on site whom you could request a referral to.

 Take Care of your Mental Health

 Supporting your child as they discover their identity can take its toll on your mental health, too.
 It is difficult to support someone else if your own emotions are running wild.
 Be sure to make time to work through your own feelings, too.